spc-group/tiled-server/docs/create.md

 There are a few steps to create a `tiled` server for bluesky data.

+Jan Ilavsky has created an [article](https://github.com/jilavsky/SAXS_IgorCode/wiki/Reading-data-from-Tiled-server) about reading data from such a server.

 CONTENTS

 - [Guide to Creating a `tiled` Server](#guide-to-creating-a-tiled-server)